 At first glance, such information seems commonplace, as it indicates what your colleague worked on and what he will do today.
 It is also explained that problems have occurred.
-However, the information cannot be considered as exhaustive and satisfactory for other participants in the Development Team, who may need to understand what specific problems their colleague has experienced.
+However, the information cannot be considered as exhaustive and satisfactory for other participants in the Development Team, who may need to understand the specific problems their colleague has experienced.

 It is up to the Scrum Master role to request additional information as soon as possible after the Daily Scrum event.
-The Scrum Master role then shares information with the entire team.
+The Scrum Master role then shares the information with the entire team.

 Scrum Master and Product Owner roles can play a part in customer satisfaction while the Development team continues to work peacefully to meet the Sprint Goal.